ArtisticPhoenix/eJinn/README.md

  Then with a simple command you can generate Exception classes bassed on the `"codes"` object.

- - packageAuthor : (optional) Your name, included in the Doc Block for the Excpetion class
+ - packageAuthor : Your name, included in the Doc Block for the Excpetion class

- - package : (optional) Your package, included in the Doc Block for the Excpetion class
+ - package : Your package, included in the Doc Block for the Excpetion class

- - subPackage : (optional) Your sub package, included in the Doc Block for the Excpetion class
+ - subPackage : Your sub package, included in the Doc Block for the Excpetion class

- - support : (optional) a link or email for support or documention, included in the Doc Block for the Excpetion class
+ - support : a link or email for support or documention, included in the Doc Block for the Excpetion class

  - license : license